 What to Include in a Reference List

-The first thing you’ll need to do is figuring out who are the best candidates for this list.
-Each reference should have three important elements:
+The first thing you’ll need to do is figure out the best candidates for this list.
+Each reference should have three essential elements:

-- Full contact information – name, address, email and/or phone number.
-If the person prefers to use post-nominal letters (PhD, MD, CPA, etc.) or a title (Mr., Mrs., Ms.), it is appropriate to include it with their name.
+- Full contact information – name, address, email, and/or phone number.
+If the person prefers to use post-nominal letters (Ph.D., MD, CPA, etc.) or a title (Mr., Mrs., Ms.), including it with their name is appropriate.

 - Their workplace and job title